 And finally, think about the psychology of how you organise people who have different ideas and opinions to solve a shared problem.

 Workshops are draining, because they take a lot of mental energy.
-Think about how long they need to last.
+Think about how long they should last.
 Do you really need an all-day session?
 Or would a series of smaller 90 minute sessions with more focussed topics work better?

 Think about the energy of the people in the room.
 How can you keep them engaged and feel like they’re contributing?
 How do you stop the loudmouth taking over?
 Or the senior decision maker disrupting the session with their opinions?